AlanMorel/mapleserver2-docs/docs/setup/prerequisites.md

    - [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) (RECOMMENDED)

 If you are a beginner, you want to use Visual Studio 2022 NOT Visual Studio CODE for the entirety of the setup.
-Remember, if you decide for Visual Studio 2022, you only need to do the Visual Studio 2022 parts of the tutorial and you can skip the (NOT Visual Studio CODE sections.
+Remember, if you decide for Visual Studio 2022, you only need to do the Visual Studio 2022 parts of the tutorial and you can skip the other sections.

 **WARNING**: You need to use Visual Studio 2022 Community (higher editions such as professional also work, but are not required).
     **Versions below 2022 will NOT work**